chironb/ChiCLI/README.md

 - Commodore 2031 via a Batteries Included IEEE-488 BusCardII

 Latest News:
+- FIXED: Run command now supported running on any drives.
+NOTE: The command ./ does not, but that's because it's intended for a different purpose, basically letting you run commands that are small and external as if they were built into the system.
+BUG: It can only load files from the drive it was loaded from.
+Running programs from a different drive issue.
+Also, Exomizer version works inconsistently with loading and running files from within ChiCLI.
+Not sure why, probably needs some tweaking in the way exomizer is configured in terms of memory layout.
+I think the fix for one is the fix for both, which is to use the dracopy method for loading external programs.
+- FIXED: If you set the date and time more than once, it gets screwy.
+Fix: needed to reset to zero the time offset variable in set_date();
 - FIXED: Displays both Aliases empty and aliases full.
 Process: start ChiCLI, set datetime, run screensaver, then alias (with none set).
 Fix was that result, a global var, wasn't being cleared before being used in the alias code.
 So it was assumed, erroniously, that it would be 0 unless changed by the testing for the alias list being full.
 This is the problem with global variables, obviously, but in such a limited system, it's faster and makes more sense to use them.
 - FIXED: Doing the command 'type basic-program' would print out minus signs weird.
 Turns out, I entered another unicode character instead of a normal keyboard hyphen - character.
 I made a basic program to barf out every single command so I can check that I'm translating the tokens properly.
 - Added ss = screensaver to built-in aliases.